 What about a disgruntled employee?
 If you have employees, I really encourage you to have an email service that grants you administrative control over email accounts.
 It’s always good to be able to shut off an email account.
 Just in case.

 Another reason to consider an email service is that you can use your domain.
-One of the first things I did after launching my website is purchase a G Suite account.
+One of the first things I did after launching my business and website was to purchase a G Suite account.
 It lends credibility to a business when you tie your email to a URL.
 Looks like you care, like you’re ready to play big.

 Are you ready to play big?